Table of Contents

 Let’s address the elephant in the room.
 Is it technically possible for your phone to listen to you?
 Yes.
 Is it actually happening on a massive scale for advertising purposes?
-Well, it’s complicated.
+The honest answer sits somewhere in the middle.

 It’s one of the highest-profile recent examples of a company claiming microphone-based targeting.
 But public reporting hasn’t produced clear, independent proof of widespread covert recording for ads.